Blubell26/giuliapacciotti.com/_posts/2024-11-15-what-your-reaction-teaches.md

 ## The kitchen

-When my son was learning to cook for himself, he almost set the kitchen on fire.
+When my son was 7 and was learning to cook for himself, he almost set the kitchen on fire.
 Or that’s at least what I thought would happen next.

 Smelling smoke, I ran in to find my cast iron pan burning oil and producing thick black smoke.
-I yelled across the house.
-Loud enough for the neighbors to hear.
-“You could have burned the house down.”
+I yelled across the house: “You could have burned the house down.”

 He had stepped away for a moment and forgotten about the pan.
 He was apologetic.
 His hands were shaking trying to clean up.